ry-v1/Notes/SQL Performance Explained.md

     - A pipelined top-N query doesn’t need to read and sort the entire result set.
     - Paging requires a deterministic sort order.
     - Even if the functional specifications only require sorting “by date, latest first”, we as the developers must make sure the order by clause yields a deterministic row sequence.
 For this purpose, we might need to extend the order by clause with arbitrary columns just to make sure we get a deterministic row sequence.
 If the index that is used for the pipelined order by has additional columns, it is a good start to add them to the order by clause so we can continue using this index for the pipelined order by.
 If this still does not yield a deterministic sort order, just add any unique column(s) and extend the index accordingly.

+### Modifying Data
+    - The number of indexes on a table is the most dominant factor for insert performance.
+The more indexes a table has, the slower the execution becomes.
+    - The insert statement is the only operation that cannot directly benefit from indexing because it has no where clause.
+    - To optimize insert performance, it is very important to keep the number of indexes small.
+    - Use indexes deliberately and sparingly, and avoid redundant indexes whenever possible.
+This is also beneficial for delete and update statements.
+    - The delete statement works like a select that is followed by an extra step to delete the identified rows.
+    - Even delete and update statements have an execution plan.
+    - A delete statement without where clause is an obvious example in which the database cannot use an index, although this is a special case that has its own SQL command: truncate table.
+This command has the same effect as delete without where except that it deletes all rows in one shot.
+It is very fast but has two important side effects: (1) it does an implicit commit(exception: PostgreSQL); (2) it does not execute any triggers.